-Published in 2023 by the AFL Germany Law Committee (Ioanna Kopasaki, Jack Murfett, Tobias Siegel) on behalf of AFL Germany.
+Published in 2024 by the AFL Germany Law Committee (loanna Kopasaki, Jack Murfett, Walter Gibilaro) on behalf of AFL Germany.
 This Document is heavily based on the "Laws of Australian Football - AFL Europe Edition 2021".
-Special thanks to Graham Howard for providing feedback and the new Team and Score Sheets.
+Special thanks to Dr. Graham Howard for providing feedback as well as the new Team and Score Sheets.

-Title page design by Thomas Domaske.
+Title page design by Dr. Graham Howard.